0xblockbard/aptos-crowd/README.md

    - **Input**: Creator's wallet address, campaign id, name, description, image URL
    - **Output**: Updates blockchain state with new campaign information.

-3. **contribute**: Allows supporters to contribute and pledge Aptos to a project.
+3. **contribute**: Allows supporters to contribute and pledge Aptos to a campaign.
    - **Input**: Supporter's pledged amount in Aptos.
 Verifies the campagin's ongoing status and adds or updates the supporter’s contribution in the funders’ map.
    - **Output**: Updates campaign's contributed amount.